daveredfern/daveredfern/content/_posts/2021-06-06-work-wirth-the-garage-door-up.md

 tag: [Favorite]
 ---

 I recently came across [Andy Matuschak’s working notes](https://notes.andymatuschak.org/About_these_notes).
-It’s a goldmind.
+It’s a goldmine.
 One note that caught my eye was [**Work with the garage door up**](https://notes.andymatuschak.org/z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu).

 > …it’s giving a lecture about the problems you’re pondering in the shower; it’s thinking out loud about the ways in which your project doesn’t work at all.
 It’s so much of Twitch.
 I want to see the process.
 I want to see you trim the artichoke.
 I want to see you choose the color palette.